 I calmed down over the course of the day.
 It was easy to see my reaction was pure vanity.

-The same vanity flared up in me again at graduation, when I looked at the program and realized all the Merit kids had a special asterisk by their names with an explanation at the bottom.
+The same vanity flared up again at the graduation ceremony when I saw that all the Merit kids had a special asterisk by their names in the program.
 Again, I talked myself down.
 Good for them, I thought.
-Going to college right away hadn't been what I really wanted to do anyway.
+Going to college right away wasn't right for me.